mykola-mokhnach/appium-windows-driver/README.md

 - Appium Windows Driver only supports Windows 10 as the host.
 - [Developer mode](https://docs.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development) must be enabled
-- Appium downloads and installs WinAppDriver package automatically upon executing its installation scripts, although, the actual binary version could be out of date.
-In such case you could download and install the most recent version of WinAppDriver manually from the [GitHub releases](https://github.com/microsoft/WinAppDriver/releases) page.
+- Since version 3.0.0 this driver **does not** automatically install WinAppDriver server anymore.
+You should perform the server installation via the [install-wad](#install-wad) driver script instead.
+Driver versions below 3.0.0 download and install a bundled WinAppDriver package version automatically upon executing its installation via the Appium command line interface.
+Although, in such case the actual server binary version could be out of date.
+You could download and install the most recent version of WinAppDriver server manually from the [GitHub releases](https://github.com/microsoft/WinAppDriver/releases) page.

 Appium Windows Driver supports the following capabilities: